094459/newsletter-oss-projects/README.md

 **s3-restore-and-copy-progress-monitoring**

 [s3-restore-and-copy-progress-monitoring](https://aws-oss.beachgeek.co.uk/3o3) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

+**sample-cost-per-transaction**

+[sample-cost-per-transaction](https://aws-oss.beachgeek.co.uk/4i1) - is a repo that provides a cost intelligence solution that correlates application performance traces with Infrastructure costs, providing unprecedented transaction-level visibility to drive strategic business decisions. (#213)

 **sample-service-quotas-replicator-for-aws**